Optimal solutions employing an algebraic Variational Multiscale approach Part II: Application to Navier-Stokes: Introduction

-A substantial body of work has been dedicated to developing robust numerical schemes for the incompressible Navier–Stokes equations that preserve the continuous symmetries and invariants of the governing equations at the discrete level.
-For instance, \cite{Perot2000ConservationSchemes} demonstrated how covolume (or dual-variable) methods using the divergence form of the Navier–Stokes equations can conserve momentum and kinetic energy, while \cite{Zhang2002AccuracyDynamics} showed that adopting the rotational form enables conservation of circulation and kinetic energy.
-Further developments followed along the lines of Discrete Exterior Calculus (DEC), including discrete diffusion formulations \cite{Perot2007DiscreteDiffusion}, which led to DEC-based conservative schemes such as \cite{Elcott2007StableFluids, Mullen2009Energy-preservingAnimation, Mohamed2016DiscreteMeshes}.
-Other examples of conservative schemes based on the velocity-vorticity discretisations can be found in \cite{Rebholz2007AnEquations, Olshanskii2010VelocityvorticityhelicityEquations}.
-A particularly notable line of research has been the development of schemes that conserve mass, energy, enstrophy, and vorticity—collectively referred to as MEEVC (Mass, Energy, Enstrophy, and Vorticity Conservation).
-This was initiated in \cite{Palha2017AEquations} and later extended in \cite{deDiego2019InclusionScheme, Zhang2024AConditions}.
-The most recent formulation \cite{Zhang2024AConditions} introduces a mixed Spectral Element discretisation based on the rotational form of the Navier–Stokes equations and is specifically constructed to enforce these key conservation laws exactly under generalised boundary conditions.
+Alongside the development of VMS, substantial progress has been made on structure-preserving formulations of the Navier–Stokes equations, aimed to retain key invariants of the continuous system at the discrete level.
+Early work demonstrated conservation of momentum and kinetic energy in covolume schemes \cite{Perot2000ConservationSchemes} and preservation of circulation and kinetic energy via the rotational form \cite{Zhang2002AccuracyDynamics}.
+Subsequent developments introduced discrete diffusion operators \cite{Perot2007DiscreteDiffusion}, Discrete Exterior Calculus (DEC)-based conservative schemes \cite{Elcott2007StableFluids, Mullen2009Energy-preservingAnimation, Mohamed2016DiscreteMeshes}, and velocity–vorticity approaches \cite{Rebholz2007AnEquations, Olshanskii2010VelocityvorticityhelicityEquations}.
+A particularly influential line of work is the Mimetic Energy Enstrophy Vorticity-Conserving (MEEVC) formulation, which enforces conservation of mass, energy, enstrophy, and vorticity \cite{Palha2017AEquations, deDiego2019InclusionScheme, Zhang2024AConditions}.
+The most recent of said formulation \cite{Zhang2024AConditions} introduces a mixed spectral element method based on the rotational form that preserves these invariants under general boundary conditions.

-In parallel, significant advances have been made in the formulation of VMS methods for the Navier–Stokes equations, particularly in the context of stabilisation and turbulence modelling.
-For example, \cite{Holmen2004SensitivityFlow, Bazilevs2007VariationalFlows} present VMS-based Large Eddy Simulation (LES) methods that avoid the need for ad-hoc eddy viscosity models.
-Extensions to compressible flows using unstructured tetrahedral meshes have been demonstrated in \cite{Koobus2004AShedding}, while residual-based VMS LES formulations have been developed in works such as \cite{Bazilevs2010LargeMethod, Wang2010SpectralMethod}.
-Moreover, the application of VMS for creating closure models for rarefied flows has been studied in \cite{Baidoo2024ExtensionsEquation}.
-For a comprehensive overview of the field, we refer the reader to \cite{Rasthofer2018RecentFlow, Ahmed2017AFlows}.
-We emphasise that this brief survey is not exhaustive, and the cited works represent only a selection of the many valuable contributions made in this active area of research.